sachagd/YoutubeDownloader/README.md

 # YouTubeDownloader

-**YouTubeDownloader** is a Firefox extension that allows you to download YouTube videos in mp3 or mp4 files.
-It also allows you to select specific part of a video and also choose a resolution for mp4 files.
+**YouTubeDownloader** is a Firefox extension that allows you to download YouTube videos in mp3 or mp4 format.
+It also allows you to select specific part of a video and choose a resolution for mp4 files.

 ## Prerequisites
 Before using the extension, you must download a few dependencies :